This post may contain affiliate links, meaning if you buy or book through one of these links, I may earn a small commission .

 While there really aren’t great swimming beaches in Coral Bay, you need not go far to find some.
 Coral Bay is about a 10-15 minute drive from St. John’s gorgeous North Shore, as well as some other nearby choices if you want to mix it up.
 Here are the closest beaches to Coral Bay that are worth visiting:

-• Francis Bay: (11 min) Requires a short hike to reach and referred to as the “new Maho” since the hurricanes.
-This is due to the fact that Francis Bay still has the gentle waters of Maho, without the commercialism that has developed and killed the original vibe.
+- Francis Bay: (11 min) Considered to be the “new Maho” since the hurricanes, although it gets much more blasted by sun.
+Still, Francis Bay has the gentle waters of Maho without the commercialism that Maho Crossroads brought, which killed the original vibe.

 For more information about the beaches on St. John’s North Shore, read my guide to the best ones here.